therealharpaljadeja/allokate/README.md

 -   https://github.com/allo-protocol/allo-v2/issues/445
 -   A better separation between profiles that are individual and group (project/protocol) would be helpful
 -   Too many roles, Pool and Strategy are basically the same currently Allo separates them to achieve modularity.
 Assuming, that a pool will never change the strategy the roles Pool Manager and Strategy Allocator are basically the same so why have so many different roles...
+-   It is very difficult to find to get all pools created on Allo and find whether the pool is active or not, since the active or not status is dependent on strategy.
+For example, MicroGrant pools are active or inactive based on timestamps whereas RFP pools are active or inactive based on the variable in the strategy contract.
 -   SDK support for RFPGrants

 ## How to use